Ardour/manual/README.md

 ### CSS

-The manual uses [Bootstrap](http://getbootstrap.com/) for its global layout, and a custom CSS (`source/css/app.css`) that contains classes used for keys, menus, tables, etc... so it is recommanded to have a look at it first, or at least see how other pages are made to keep the manual consistent in its appearance.
+The manual uses [Bootstrap](http://getbootstrap.com/) for its global layout, and a few custom CSS files that contains classes used for keys, menus, tables, etc... so it is recommanded to have a look at it first, or at least see how other pages are made to keep the manual consistent in its appearance:

+- `source/css/common.css` contains shared classes between all media and is included everywhere
+- `source/css/screen.css` adds classes used for screen display (html)
+- `source/css/pdf.css` adds classes used for print (pdf)
+- `source/css/luadocs.css` adds classes used in the Lua script documentation

 ## More Advanced Stuff